-Sir Fazle, who was knighted by the British Crown in 2009, has grown BRAC (formerly known as Bangladesh Rural Advancement Committee) into the world’s largest non-governmental organization, which has helped raise at least 150 million people out of poverty.
-The scale and impact of his work in Bangladesh and ten other countries is unprecedented.
+Sir Fazle, who was knighted by the British Crown in 2009, has grown BRAC (formerly known as Bangladesh Rural Advancement Committee) into the world’s largest non-governmental organization.
+BRAC has provided the opportunity for nearly 150 million people worldwide to improve their lives, have enhanced food security and follow a pathway out of poverty.
+The scale and impact of BRAC's work in Bangladesh and ten other countries is unprecedented.

 He pioneered a new approach to development that has effectively and sustainably addressed the interconnectedness between hunger and poverty.
 In this regard, Sir Fazle has broken new ground by melding scalable development models, scientific innovation, and local participation to confront the complex causes of poverty, hunger, and powerlessness among the poor.